AudioKit/AudioKit/README.md

 * Consider including expected units in method signatures if not CSDParam.
 For instance, when making the vibrato oscillator example I needed to know whether amplitude was a or k-rate.
 The class had CSDParam as the argument type which I assumed was a-rate, but it turns out oscil only accepts k and slower.

-RECENT UPDATE NOTES:
-* if wanting to set CSDParam to pValue corresponding to a note's duration, the pfield will always be 3.
-Should be a final constant variable to hide the p-field number from the objective-c user.
-However, by making a CSDConstant typedef of type PValueReservedTag, we reinforce how users should stylistically create typedefs with this naming convention for their variable p-fields kPValueTagSomething